 Open fires should have constant supervision and should never be left unattended.
 Water sources should be readily available to extinguish any flare-ups caused by embers.

 You should be sure new barrels are clean from chemicals and residues that may produce toxic fumes when burned.
 Stay on the windward side of the barrel and note downwind exposure risk before burning.
-Initial burn off paint on the barrel and powder coated grate should occur so that the wind carries any toxic smoke away from humans, animals or structures.
+Initial burn off the paint on the barrel and powder coated grate should occur so that the wind carries any toxic smoke away from humans, animals or structures.
 Only burn papers, cardboard, and clean non-processed wood materials.
 Plastics and other materials such as treated wood scraps may produce toxic fumes.
 Cardboard bindings and inks in papers may still produce toxins in smoke when burned and should not be breathed directly.